Sydney SailGP – Aussie power leads Day 1

 In the third and final race of the day, Slingsby’s Australia SailGP led the F50 fleet from the outset, with fellow Aussie skipper Nathan Outteridge at the helm of Japan SailGP in second.

+France SailGP Team of Billy Besson took third in this final race, their best finish of the day.

-Dylan Fletcher and the Great Britain Team claimed third to round off a good opening day series, five points of the two leaders.
+Dylan Fletcher and the Great Britain Team were fourth and claimed third overall to round off a good opening day series, five points off the two leaders.

+The rivalry between the six national teams was strong but at the top of the fleet the fight between the Australian and Japanese team was heating up.

+“It’s out of Nathan’s hands; if we perform we’ll beat him,” said Slingsby, who finished the day on 27 points.

 Sydney SailGP: Overall standings after 3 races, Day 1